CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-profile-events.md

-# REST API: request events from a profile
+# REST API: GET profile events

 To request the profile events you can send an HTTP GET request to the following URL: